dagrayvid/inference/language/gpt-j/api-endpoint-artifacts/README.md

-# Using OpenShift AI Model Serving (Caikit/TGIS) with MLPerf Inference
+# Using OpenShift AI Model Serving (TGIS) with MLPerf Inference

 Prerequisites:
  - Install the OpenShift AI model serving stack
  - Add your AWS credentials to `secret.yaml` access the model files
  - Apply `secret.yaml`, `sa.yaml`
- - FOR CAIKIT: Apply `serving-runtime.yaml`, then finally `model.yaml`
- - FOR TGIS STANDALONE: Apply `serving-tgis.yaml`, then finally `model-tgis.yaml`
+ - FOR TGIS STANDALONE: Apply `serving-tgis.yaml`, then finally `model.yaml`
  - Create a benchmark pod using `benchmark.yaml`

 In the pod, before any benchmark, first run `cd inference/language/gpt-j`